OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 ### BULK

 ### Wave 1 to MVP
+- [ ] Update image analysis view to have updated user palette so it can analyze colours properly.
 - [ ] Analyze View - placeholder imageview
 - [x] On edit, keep the palette select items wiggling.
 - [ ] Analyze View - Disable tab scrolling if no image input.